4 Ways to find Website content Plagiarism – SEO Perspective

 Duplicate content can impact the website very badly, you loose the rank benefit you got from the previous cashing of the crawler.
 Evidencing itself in many types it is one of the most elusive and majorly overlooked issue for which the website suffers and observes a huge rank fall.
 To our dismay, there is no particular checking tool to gauge the plagiarism issues in Google search console.
 Obviously after we come to know that the web content has been duplicated we have sources to know where it is used and what percentage has been copied.
 Often it arises from a sites structure or CMS limitations.

-Here I am going to list 4 possible sources of plagiarized content that can have an adverse impact on your website:
+List of 4 possible sources of SEO plagiarized content that can have an adverse impact on your website:

 Check through the URL format (HTTP and HTTPS)